1. Home: Explore careers

 Professional and industry bodies

-You can join the British Association for Music Therapy, for professional recognition, career development and to make contact with other therapists.
+You can join the British Association for Music Therapy for professional recognition, career development and to make contact with other therapists.

 Further information

-You'll find more advice about careers and training in music therapy from the British Association for Music Therapy and Health Careers.
+You can find more advice about careers and training in music therapy from the British Association for Music Therapy and Health Careers.

 What it takes